WHAT IS RECYCLE RED!?

 Rooted in the legend of Sui, a demon said to harm sleeping children, the Chinese New Year (CNY) tradition of giving red packets has always centred youths as its primary recipients.
 And so, every CNY, millions of red packets are given to youths all across Singapore.
 Not shortly after, when the festivities end, millions of red packets are then also thrown away by youths all across Singapore.

-So we (The Bettering Branch) decided to do something about it.
-We had an idea to bring the red packets to where almost all youths go to every single day, rain or shine.
+Our founder, a mere Junior College student at the time saw this decided to do something about it.
+She had an idea to bring the red packets to where almost all youths go to every single day, rain or shine.
 School!

 In December 2024, we reached out to Geneco with a cold pitch of Recycle Red!, a red packet recycling initiative in schools that involved an inter-school competition.
-We'd coordinate everything and all they had to do was provide us with the bins and infrastructure to get the red packets collected to a recycling facility.
+We'd coordinate everything and all they had to do was provide us with the bins and recycling facility to send them to.
 Thankfully, they said yes, & thus Recycle Red! was born.

 PROJECT PARTNERS